 Option Strategy Payoff Spreadsheet: Further Improvements

-Our spreadsheet has become quite a powerful tool to analyze option strategies or potential option trades and their P/L at expiration.
-That said, there are still things we could possibly improve and in this last section we will discuss some of them.
+Our spreadsheet has become a powerful tool to analyze potential option trades.
+However, there are still things we could possibly improve and in this last section we will discuss some of them.

 So let’s get to the individual points.

 The main focus of the tutorial has been on the hard and important things – mainly the underlying logic and calculations.
 We haven’t paid much attention to visual design, such as location of particular parts, colors or borders.
 At the moment, while our calculations are ready and correct, the spreadsheet may look a bit disorganized.

 Just a few problems that come to mind: